kingToolbox/WindTerm/README.md

 **Release cycle:**

-  4-8 weeks.
+  2-3 months.

 **Prerelease cycle:**

-  1~2 weeks
+  4~6 weeks

-# Roadmap of v2.7 (January 2025, for reference only)
+# Roadmap of v2.7 (February 2025, for reference only)
 - **Resolve issues as much as possible**
 - SSH Agent Forwaring
 - Tmux integration